percona/pmm-doc/docs/details/clickhouse.md

 **Example**

-To use ClickHouse as an external database instance start the PMM docker with the specified variables for external Clickhouse:
+To use ClickHouse as an external database instance, start the PMM docker with the specified variables for external Clickhouse:
 ​​

 ```sh